etn-ccis/blui-react-component-library/docs/Drawer.md

 | title           | The text to show on the first line                                                                             | `string`           | yes      |                                  |

 #### NestedNavItem Object
 The `items` property of the NavItem can be nested to create a tree structure with expand/collapse panels.
 Nested items take the same properties as `NavItem` with the exception of `icon` (nested items cannot use icons).
-Besides, the default `expandIcon` prop is `<ArrowDropUp />`.

 ``` typescript
 <DrawerNavGroup
     items=[